wpmetabox/docsv2/docs/tutorials/create-video-gallery-page-with-kadence.md

 ![Change some parameters in each block to have a better look](https://i.imgur.com/3QNDH6O.png)

-## 4. Displaying the video gallery on page
+## 4. Displaying the video gallery on the page

 It’s time to display the video gallery on the frontend.